bcgov/data-publication/pages/dps_webmapping_providers_w.md

 # MAPPING PRESENATION WORKFLOW FOR PROVIDERS

-This page describes the requirements and optiopns for prensenting spatial data from the BC Geographic Warehouse (BCGW) in multiple web-mapping services.
+This page describes the requirements and optiopns for presenting spatial data from the BC Geographic Warehouse (BCGW) in multiple web-mapping services.

 |**AUDIENCE**|  |